Nobunagun: Reception

 Anime News Network (ANN)'s reviewers have had different opinions on it.
 About the premise Carl Kimlinger commented "Sound ridiculous?
 It is.
 Ridiculously so.
 But it's also ridiculously fun."
 Hope Chapman, on the other hand, criticized its story and animation, asserting it "isn't a terrible show," it is "a cheap imitation of other styles and ideas, and without the looks to compensate, its lack of brains isn't very entertaining."
 Although criticized it for its generic premise, Theron Martin praised its animation and capacity of entertaining.
 Martin and Rebecca Silverman commended its "striking visuals" and "visual tricks" respectively.
-Martin, Silverman, Andy Hanley of UK Anime Network and Nicoletta Browne from THEM Anime Reviews praised Sio's characterization, with the latter calling it one of "the show's biggest strengths".
+Martin, Silverman, Andy Hanley of UK Anime Network and Nicole MacLean from THEM Anime Reviews praised Sio's characterization, with the latter calling it one of "the show's biggest strengths".
 Hanley commented that "its opening episode has been one of the most directly exciting and thrilling of the winter season—a rip-roaring action packed affair that continued into an equally enjoyable second episode."
 He added, "Nobunagun has managed to exceed our expectations, even if those expectations were 'this will probably be terrible'."

 Browne praised the action of "these early episodes" as "well-animated and entertaining".
 However, Browne stated that it "evolves into a missed opportunity almost immediately" due to "the combination of shallowness and technobabble-ridden battle scenes" and "the sexual harassment jokes".
 Martin The Fandom Post's Thomas Zoth called it "a delight to watch" and stressed, "Fans of shounen anime, yuri undertones, or action series like Hellsing will probably want to check this out."
 Another critic from The Fandom Post, Kory Cerjak, wrote that the plot is generic "[b]ut Nobunagun is incredibly fun and the visuals of fighting against the EIOs are incredible."
 Cerjak pointed the anime feels natural, saying "Execution is key in Nobunagun, and it is above average here."
 Commenting on the last episode, however, Cerjak questioned "Everything returns to the status quo and, while it was fun, I wonder what the point of the entire show was at this point."
 He declared, "I think its good parts outweigh the bad…that is if you just straight up skip over the bad parts", though.
-Despite of its "flaws, a great cast of characters, striking visuals, strong musical score and voice acting, and a high-spirited sense of fun help establish the title as a worthy entry in the action genre", according to Martin.
+Despite its "flaws, a great cast of characters, striking visuals, strong musical score and voice acting, and a high-spirited sense of fun help establish the title as a worthy entry in the action genre", according to Martin.